Azure/mlops-v2/QUICKSTART.md

    ![GH1](./images/GH-setup1.png)

    2.9.
 Select "Personal Access Token", then generate new token.
 Select the check boxes and name your token "MLOpsToken".
 Select "Generate Token".
-Copy/Paste token key to a notepate interim.
+Keep a copy of this token for later.

    ![GH2](./images/GH-setup2.png)

    2.10.
 If your organization uses single sign on for Github, then click on "Authorize" the token to have access to the github organization.

    ![GH3](./images/GH-setup3.png)